 Unsupported InterBase Feature Description Arrays InterClient does not support arrays.
 Events and Triggers InterClient does not support InterBase events and triggers.
 A trigger or stored procedure posts an event to signal a database change (for example: inserts, updates, deletes).
 Generators Used to produce unique values to insert into a column as a primary key.
 InterClient doesn't allow setting of generator values.
 Multiple transactions InterClient does not allow more than one transaction on a single connection.
 BLOB filters A Blob is used to store large amounts of data of various types.
 A Blob filter is a routine that translates Blob data from one user-defined subtype to another.
-Query plan InterBase uses a query optimizer to determine the most efficient plan for retrieving data.
-InterClient doesn't allow you to view a query plan.
-International character sets InterClient doesn't support multiple international character sets.
-JDBC does support some.
-Transaction locking InterClient doesn't support some transaction options, such as two-lock resolution modes, and explicit table-level locks.

-Table 4.5 InterBase features not supported by InterClin
+Table 4.5 InterBase features not supported by InterClient